Schools and colleges outreach visits

 Applying to Medicine and Dentistry

-Medicine and Dentistry and renowned for being very competitive courses.
+Medicine and Dentistry are renowned for being very competitive courses.
 With additional tests such as the UCAT, interviews and work experience to consider, it is important for applicants to be prepared.

 In addition to discussing the various course styles available at UK universities, this presentation also provides a brief overview of the Cardiff University course content alongside advice and guidance on the admissions process.